rmrkdao/rmrkdao-spec/entities/custodian.md

 # Custodian

 A custodian is the entity that is responsible for the tally of a [proposal](proposal.md)'s votes.
 A proposal must have a custodian assigned to it.
-A registered custodian is responsible for tracking when they are assigned to a proposal and is also responsible for counting the vote according to the RMRK::DAO standard.
+A registered custodian is responsible for tracking when they are assigned to a proposal and is also responsible for counting the vote according to the RMRKDAO standard.

 ```json
 {